Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Numerical results

 The first two terms in the right hand side (rhs) of \eqref{mom_eq} correspond to ``fluid forces'' while the rest of the terms in the rhs are Dirac force densities.
 To quantify the relative strength of the Dirac forces compared to the fluid forces we investigate the evolution of the ratio:

 for various characteristic lengths $L$, from $L=25\, \lambda_{De}$ to $L=250\,\lambda_{De}$.

 For this comparison we consider a steady ion particle density $n_i=1-\epsilon cos(2\pi k x/L)$ and the electrons are initially described by \eqref{f_e} with $V_e=0$, in order to avoid the formation of phase-space vortices and the associated fine structures which are sources of instability and limit the simulation time window especially for small scales $L$.
 The simulation ends at $t=10\,\omega_{pe}$ for which the quasineutrality condition is preserved with good accuracy.
 For later simulation times instability kicks in and quasineutrality is violated.
-In Fig. \ref{fig_8} we present the evolution of the ratio \eqref{ratio} for the various length scales $L$ and the time-average ratio.
+In Fig. \ref{fig_8} we present the evolution of the ratio \eqref{ratio} for the various length scales $L$ and the time-averaged ratio.
 We observe that in all four cases $L=25$, $L=50$, $L=100$ and $L=250$, the ratio of the Dirac forces over the fluid forces increases with time and becomes progressively smaller for larger length scales.
 The time averaged ratio is over $10^{-1}$ for length scales $L<50$ meaning that the Dirac forces responsible for imposing quasineutrality are significant and thus quasineutrality is not a good approximation while it becomes a better approximation for $L>250$ where the averaged ratio is smaller than $10^{-2}$.
+This comparison verifies a consistent QN scaling: Dirac forces become negligible at large system size, in agreement with the known asymptotic QN limit.